firetdev/instant_engine/README.md

 ## Installing and compiling
 The only requirement for compiling an Instant Engine project (other than the engine itself is SFML 3.

 To use the engine, clone the repo (or just the "engine" folder.
-In your project, you'll include "engine.h", which contains all the includes necessary.
+In your project, you'll include "engine.hpp", which contains all the includes necessary.

 ## Design and features
 Instant Engine uses a hybrid of a data-oriented ECS (Entity-Component System) and an object-oriented inheritence system.
 Games are made up of **Scenes**, which in turn are made up of